A Complete Guide to Visiting the City of Hanoi

 A Brief History of Hanoi

 The truly ancient city of Hanoi has gone by dozens of different names over the centuries.
-The city’s current name was bestowed in 1831 by Nguyen emporer, Minh Mang, to denote its position nestled into a curve of the long and mighty Red River’s right bank, with the large West Lake bordering the city’s northern boundary.
-A capital city for nearly a millennium in the kingdoms that encompassed North Vietnam, Hanoi is now capital of a reunified Vietnam.
+The city’s current name was bestowed in 1831 by the Nguyen emperor, Minh Mang.
+The name denotes its position nestled into a curve of the long and mighty Red River’s right bank, with the large West Lake bordering the city’s northern boundary.
+A capital city for a millennium in the kingdoms that encompassed North Vietnam, Hanoi now stands as the capital of a reunified Vietnam.

-When the French invaded and colonized Vietnam in the 1830s, Hanoi became part of the Tonkin region of Indochina, and you can still find a strong French influence in the city’s French Quarter, with it’s stately French architecture, preponderance of cafes, and availability of Hanoi’s incredibly popular coffee and crusty baguettes.
+When the French invaded and colonized Vietnam in the 1830s, Hanoi became part of the Tonkin region of Indochina.
+You can still find a strong French influence in the city’s French Quarter, with its stately French architecture, preponderance of cafes, and availability of Hanoi’s incredibly popular coffee and crusty baguettes.